 Booking Your Tour

-I booked my tour directly through my hostel.
-They were able to arrange everything for me and were able to guarantee that I would be on a tour that spoke at least some English.
+One of the biggest positives was that my hostel was able to guarantee that I would be on a tour that spoke at least some English.
 After my tour to El Cajon del Maipo ended up having no English at all (despite booking an English tour), this was a great relief.

 At the time of booking (October 2023), this cost me 30,000 pesos, plus an additional 9,000 pesos for a boat trip (to be paid in cash) and an additional 14,000 pesos for lunch.
 The 9,000 pesos was mandatory but the 14,000 pesos for lunch could technically be considered optional.